My Two Cents. (Probably Worth a Little More).

 The Short Version

-Marc is a REALTOR® with a 25-year background in construction and environmental consulting.
+Marc is a REALTOR® with a 25-year background in civil construction and environmental consulting.
 That's not a marketing line.
 That's the reason he catches things other agents walk past — and the reason his clients don't end up with expensive surprises six months after possession day.

 He works north of Calgary, across the communities and counties where agricultural land, acreages, and working properties are the bread and butter of the market.
 And unlike most agents who dabble in rural real estate between suburban listings, Marc actually understands what he's looking at when he walks a property.